epsilon537/xedit_cmm2/README.md

 - Added more keywords for syntax highlighting.
 - New key binding: Ctrl-M = Scroll current line to Center of Window
 - New key binding: Alt-M  = Scroll current line to Top of Window
-- V5.06 FW compatibility fixes.
+- V5.06 FW compatilibity fixes.

 0.5:
 - Improved horizontal scrolling speed.